-OneVue Wealth, Sequoia or the related parties of either of them may make available investments from time to time in the Investment Options and may earn fees from that activity.
-Neither we, nor OneVue Wealth, Sequoia nor our respective related parties, by making Investment Options or products available, make any recommendation as to those Investment Options or products.
+OneVue Wealth or its related parties may make available investments from time to time in the Investment Options and may earn fees from that activity.
+Neither we, nor OneVue Wealth nor our respective related parties, by making Investment Options or products available, make any recommendation as to those Investment Options or products.